Ensembl/ensembl-genome-browser/README.md

 ## For Ensembl developers: publishing npm package to the Gitlab registry

-Npm is set in this repository to use the gitlab repository https://gitlab.ebi.ac.uk/ensembl-web/package-registry an an npm package registry.
+Npm is set in this repository to use the gitlab repository https://gitlab.ebi.ac.uk/ensembl-web/package-registry as an npm package registry.
 See the `publishConfig` field in `package.json` and the `.npmrc` file for the configuration.

 The list of published packages can be seen at https://gitlab.ebi.ac.uk/ensembl-web/package-registry/-/packages